Get started today.

 Inadequate

 The lowest rating Ofsted hands out is “Inadequate.”
-This states that the setting does not provide proper or an acceptable quality of education and care for children.
+This states that the area being assessed is not at an acceptable level for children or staff.
 Serious improvements will have to be made immediately (or at least in time for the next inspection in the following 3 years).

 Requires Improvement

-For an Ofsted Requires Improvement nursery, you provide an acceptable quality of education and care for children, however, it still needs work.
-Areas needing improvement will be identified by your inspector.
+For an Ofsted Requires Improvement area of assessment, you provide an acceptable level of education, behaviour, development or leadership.
+However, it still needs work.
+Exactly where this improvement is needed will be explained by your inspector.

 Good

-This is where most Early Years settings are sitting.
-For an Ofsted Good rated nursery, you usually receive a brief, 1-day inspection as Good settings provide for all children’s needs and prepare them well to continue their education journey.
+This is where most Early Years settings are sitting in most areas of assessment.
+If most of your grades are in this area, you’ll usually receive a brief, 1-day inspection as it’s established these settings provide for all children’s needs and prepare them well to continue their education journey.

 Outstanding